nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 **Note: If you get an error stating `Cliver::Dependency::NotFound` and `Could not find an executable` and don't have Google Chrome installed, try installing Chrome.**

+**Note: If ALL of your tests fail, check to make sure `bundle install` completed without error.
+You may need to allocate more space to your partition.

 ## Seeding the Database and Populating the Lesson content
 Next you need to seed the database with the course and lesson data.
 ```